Who was London attacker Khuram Butt?

 - At the time of the attack, Butt worked as a receptionist at a fitness center in Ilford, a friend from the gym sayd

-(CNN)Khuram Shahzad Butt, a 27-year-old British national born in Pakistan who died in a hail of police bullets Saturday night, was a tall, lanky, straggly bearded young man of few words -- a brainwashed follower of al-Muhajiroun, a loose grouping of British extremists supportive of ISIS linked to a large number of terrorist plots involving UK nationals.
+(CNN)Khuram Shahzad Butt, a 27-year-old British national born in Pakistan who died in a hail of police bullets Saturday night after the London attack, was a tall, lanky, straggly bearded young man of few words -- a brainwashed follower of al-Muhajiroun, a loose grouping of British extremists supportive of ISIS linked to a large number of terrorist plots involving UK nationals.

 CNN's Sandi Sidhu met him several times while reporting on the group in the United Kingdom between 2014 and 2016.
 He went by the name "Abz" or "Abu Zaitun" and seldom spoke during meetings.
 He was content to leave the task of proselytizing to louder, older members of the group, according to Sidhu.